mitchelllabuda/mitchelllabuda/README.md

 [linkedin]: https://linkedin.com/in/mitchell-labuda-9

-- 🔭 I’m currently working on Comptia Pentester, and AWS Cloud PZractictioner
+- 🔭 I’m currently working on TCM PJPT
+- 🎓 Pursuing BS in Cybersecurity And Compliance at WGU
-- 🌱 I’m currently learning python automation
+- 🌱 I’m currently working on AWS Cloud Practictioner
 - 📫 How to reach me: iamlabuda@gmail.com or 🤳 (910)-528-6344
 - 😄 Pronouns: he/him